 - UK Minister of Religion visa.
 If you have a UK job offer in a faith community and are non-EEA and Switzerland nationals.

 - UK Sportsperson visa.
-If you are a qualified coach or elite sportsperson and your sport’s governing body recognized you as being at the highest level of your profession internationally, you can apply for this visa.
+If you are a qualified coach or elite sportsperson and your sport’s governing body recognizes you as being at the highest level of your profession internationally, you can apply for this visa.

 Investor, business development and talent visas